Skip to main content

 New York State Summer School of the Arts

-This summer arts residential program is funded by the New York State Education Department and student tuition.
-The four-week, pre-professional summer curriculum includes individual and group instruction designed to help each student explore and develop their talents in ballet, choral studies, modern dance, visual arts, media arts, orchestral studies, or theatre.
+NYSSSA's summer arts residential program, for students in grades 9-12, is funded by the New York State Education Department and student tuition.
+The multi-week, pre-professional summer curriculum includes individual and group instruction designed to help each student explore and develop their talents in ballet, choral studies, modern dance, visual arts, media arts, orchestral studies, or theatre.
+NYSSSA's Empire State Summer Arts Scholarship program is open to New York State students in grades 6-12.